Selling stock under a 10b5-1 plan

 A 10b5-1 plan is a written agreement between a corporate insider and a brokerage firm by which the insider details the number of company shares to sell at particular prices (e.g., limit prices or market price) or at particular times.
-Such a plan usually lasts for between six months and two years.
+Such a plan usually lasts for between 6 and 18 months.
 Because you can only sign a 10b5-1 plan during open trading windows when you have no material non-public information, it provides an affirmative defense to potential charges of insider trading, even if the shares are ultimately sold at a time when you do have material non-public information.
 And because sales might occur when you have inside information, it is a best practice for your brokerage firm to have a separate group executing your 10b5-1 trades, so you can continue to have regular conversations with your advisor without risking an accusation that you were trying to influence the planned sales.

 Setting limit prices

 If you want to set minimum prices to sell shares as part of your 10b5-1 plan, consider the following:

 - The market will not adjust to accommodate the limit prices you’ve set, so set your prices accordingly.
 For example, if your stock is trading at $32 and you set a minimum price of $35 (nearly 10% higher), the stock could reach $34.99 and then decline—and none of your stock would be sold.

 Limits are inflexible, so think about how much stock you absolutely want to sell and consider revising your minimum prices downward.
 If the stock is trading higher, you will receive the higher price, but a lower minimum makes it more likely you’ll sell at least some shares.